xamarin/flex/README.md

 ## Tests

-There is a test suite that you can run with the following command:
+There is a test suite in the `tests` directory that you can run:

 ```
+$ cd tests
-$ make test
+$ make
 ```

 The test suite doesn't provide full coverage at this stage (as many parameters are in play) and needs more work.